A Practical Guide to the Shinetsu Trail

 Along with transportation, your daily accommodation will be the largest drain on your budget while in Japan.
 With hotels and traditional ryokan famously expensive, your best options will be hostels or camping when on a budget.

-Most hotels in the area around the Shinetsu Trail will cost between 5000-13000 Yen a night depending on the season.
+Most hotels in the area around the Shinetsu Trail will cost between 5000-13000 Yen a night, depending on the season.
 There are numerous lodgings available in the many ski resorts around the area, though quite a few may be closed in the summer months.
 Backpacking hostels are scarce, but some lodges sometimes offer dorm rooms.
-A bed in these dorms will cost you around 2000-4000 Yen a night.
+A bed in these dorms will cost you around 3000-4000 Yen a night.

 Campsites typically cost anywhere between 500-2000 Yen a night, depending on the type of campsite.
 Wild camping is generally allowed in Japan, as long as you stay away from private property.